Reunion Island Travel Tips

 Planning Your Day

-With the exception of the west coast beaches (in particular the lagoon area), mornings are usually the best time for activity.
-For active travelers, the name of the game is getting an early start to the day (get going by 8 am or earlier) as it is really disappointing to drive or hike to a scenic lookout only for it to be covered in cloud (and it does happen).
-When we explored Reunion Island during late September/early October, the weather was quite good apart for one rainy day across the island, but it was always the case that it got cloudy by 11 am.
-After a couple of days, we got the hang of things and planned accordingly (this includes taking into account driving times).
+Except for west coast beaches (particularly the lagoon area), mornings on Reunion Island are usually the best time for activity.
+For active travelers, the name of the game is getting an early start to the day (get going by 8 am or earlier), as it is really disappointing to drive or hike to a scenic lookout only for it to be covered in clouds (and it does happen).

 Maido scenic lookout Reunion Island - covered in clouds